buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="monographs" slug="buddhist-religion_robinson-et-al" %}
 - The main textbook for this part, *Robinson* will give us an accessible and enjoyable survey of Buddhism’s long history across Asia and beyond.

-{% include content_blurb.html category="booklets" slug="buddhist-sociological-thought_gnanarama" %}
-- A more theoretical text, *Gnanarama* will provide an introduction to how Buddhists  themselves thought about the sociology of religion.
-- Feel free to skip the readings from this book if you're not as interested in theory.

 #### Introduction

-Let us start off by reading Chapter 1 (“Towards a Definition”) of _Aspects of Early Buddhist Sociological Thought_ to round off our discussion of how Buddhism can be defined as a “religion” and how it may relate to other concepts you've heard of.

 {% include content_blurb.html category="booklets" slug="i-wonder-why_thubten-chodron" %}
 - For a refresher on the basics of Buddhism, I recommend skimming this Q&A with Thubten Chodron before we dive into the more detailed history below.